MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - #### Returning Visitor

-    1. I want achieve the above goals more quickly, fluidly and intuitively.
+    1. I want to achieve the above goals more quickly, fluidly and intuitively.
     2. I want to be able to make a booking, sign up to the mailing list or get in contact with the cafe.

 - #### Frequent Visitor